-2. As part of its brand promotion, development, and marketing efforts, Plaintiff obtained federal registration from the United States Patent and Trademark Office (the "USPTO")
+2. As part of its brand promotion, development, and marketing efforts, Plaintiff obtained federal registrations from the United States Patent and Trademark Office (the "USPTO")

 for multiple trademarks related to its brand (the "Brand Trademarks").
-Attached as Exhibit 1 is a true and accurate copy of the United States Registration Certificate issued by the USPTO for the Brand Trademark.
+Attached as Exhibit 1 is a true and accurate copy of the United States Registration Certificate for the MODLILY word mark in International Class 025 issued by the USPTO.
+The MODLILY word mark for Class 025 is hereinafter referred to as the "Brand Trademark".

 3. The Brand Trademark is valid, subsisting, and in full force and effect.
 Furthermore, the Brand Trademark has been used exclusively and continuously by the Plaintiff, some for many years, and has never been abandoned.
-The registration of the Brand Trademark serves as prima facie evidence of its validity and of the Plaintiff's exclusive right to use the Brand Trademark pursuant to 15 U.S.C. § 1057(b).
+The certificate of registration of the Brand Trademark serves as prima facie evidence of its validity, and of the Plaintiff's exclusive right to use the Brand Trademark in U.S. commerce on or in connection with the goods specified in the certificate pursuant to 15 U.S.C. § 1057(b).

-4. Plaintiff has filed this action to address e-commerce store operators who exploit the Plaintiff's reputation and goodwill by offering for sale and selling products, including clothing, accessories, and other merchandise, through the unauthorized use of the Brand Trademark (the "Counterfeit Products").
+4. This action is brought to address e-commerce store operators who exploit Plaintiff's reputation and goodwill by offering for sale and selling products, including clothing, accessories, and other merchandise, through the unauthorized use of the Brand Trademark (the "Counterfeit Products").
+Attached hereto as Exhibit 3 provides links to infringing uses of the Modlily Trademark on each of the Defendants' Online Stores.

-5. Defendants set up e-commerce stores operating under one or more Seller Aliases that advertise, offer for sale, and sell Counterfeit Products to unsuspecting consumers through the unauthorized use, employment, digital incorporation, or other online display of the Brand Trademark.
+5. Defendants set up e-commerce stores operating under one or more Seller Aliases that advertise, offer for sale, and sell Counterfeit Products to unsuspecting consumers through the unauthorized use, employment, digital incorporation, or other online display of the Brand Trademark, creating a likelihood of confusion as to the source, sponsorship, affiliation or endorsement of the goods.
 The infringing conduct of the Defendants occurred on the same online sale platform (the "Platform").